DRAMA

 “My child is heard in the classroom, seen on the stage.”

 The art program at Albert Einstein Academy is one of the many places where our students are encouraged to express their individuality and creativity.
-Weekly art instruction is inspired by the annual curriculum theme.
-The yearly theme provides a fresh template for creative exploration.
 Students are taught methods of drawing, painting, printmaking, sculpture, and more.
-Students have the chance to experiment with a variety of art-making tools including oil and chalk pastel, acrylic paint, watercolors, tempera paint, printmaking instruments, various types of gluing, and paper manipulation.
-You are invited to come see the student’s artwork at the Curriculum Showcase.
+They have the chance to experiment with a variety of art-making tools including oil and chalk pastel, acrylic paint, watercolors, tempera paint, printmaking instruments, various types of gluing, and paper manipulation.
 Our students also have regular opportunities to express their creativity through other media, such as music and Israeli dance.

 Situated as part of the 32-acre Siegel JCC campus, the facility provides an auditorium, a gymnasium, and an indoor pool.
 The campus includes an outdoor pool, courts for volleyball, soccer, tennis and basketball, and large open fields.
 Einstein's facility also includes a private playground for our students.
 In addition, we are situated directly adjacent to Brandywine Creek State Park, allowing us to connect with nature on a regular basis.

-Our students enjoy extended multi-day trips to Gettysburg, Washington, DC, and Pearlstone Retreat Center as well as daylong trips around Delaware--including to the Delaware Art Museum and the Kalmar Nyckel.
+The students’ educations also extend beyond the school walls, with the students enjoying multi-day trips to Gettysburg, Washington, DC, and Pearlstone Retreat Center as well as daylong trips to locations such as Fort Delaware, Adventure Aquarium, and the Kalmar Nyckel.